5

 DoControl: SaaS Data Protection for Google Workspace

 DoControl was designed expressly for the multiple layers and attack surfaces of Google Workspace: data, identities, configurations and connected apps.
-The DoControl platform and solutions can help your organization easily implement all the Google Workspace security best practices enumerated in this post.
+The DoControl platform and security solutions will help your organization easily implement all the Google Workspace security best practices enumerated in this post, ensuring that our security features meet the evolving needs of your business.

-DoControl’s Data Access Governance and Data Loss Prevention secure your data all across your Google Workspace ecosystem.
-Advanced data classification methods mean that no sensitive data goes undiscovered, and automated workflows mean that any detected threat can be mitigated in near real-time.
+DoControl’s Data Access Governance and Data Loss Prevention secure your cloud data and accounts across your Google Workspace services ecosystem.
+Advanced data classification methods mean that no sensitive data or accounts go undiscovered, and automated workflows mean that any detected threat can be mitigated in near real-time.

 DoControl’s Identity Threat Detection & Response (ITDR) and Insider Risk Management secure your Google Workspace user identities, protecting you from external threat actors or insider threats.
 Data from multiple business-critical SaaS applications and behavior benchmarking for individuals and groups, along with important contextual information from HRIS, EDR and IdP systems enable smart differentiation between normal business activity and suspicious actions.